transientskp/tkp/documentation/devref/developing.rst

 +++++++++++++++++++++++++

-This documents deals (shortly) with writing software for the Transients Pipeline, either the Trap part (recipes) or the underlying modules (the TKP package).
+This documents deals (shortly) with writing software for the Transients Pipeline, either the TraP part (recipes) or the underlying modules (the TKP package).